Communication Strategies & Managing Difficult Behaviors

 I think you love banana bread.”

-The Dementia Care Specialist (DCS) can work one-on-one with caregiver to help understand and manage difficult behavioral symptoms.
+The Dementia Care Specialist (DCS) can work one-on-one with caregivers to help understand and manage difficult behavioral symptoms.

 The DICE Approach stands for Describe, Investigate, Create, and Evaluate.
 Its purpose is to manage difficult behaviors to reduce overreliance on medications.